 2. Loss of opportunities to show appreciation

 Not all customer feedback is negative.
 Some customers leave positive responses that show how satisfied they are.
-In such cases, permitting anonymous positive feedback removes opportunities for businesses to take the customers’ experience up a notch.
+In such cases, permitting anonymous positive feedback removes opportunities for businesses to take the customer experience up a notch.
 This is especially true when the feedback is not very specific, as support teams are unable to trace specific behaviors that lead to customer satisfaction without context.

-When your feedback form encourages customer identification, teams can respond to positive feedback with appreciative actions that exceed customers' expectations.
+When your feedback form encourages customer identification, teams can respond to positive feedback with appreciative actions that exceed customer expectations.
 This can be particularly valuable if the customer happens to be highly influential.
 One example is a well-known travel blogger leaving positive feedback about his experience at a souvenir store.
 When the store learned that this customer had a teddy bear collection, the store sent him a custom designed and branded teddy bear.
 This positive experience led the blogger to recommend the store to others, demonstrating to potential customers the store goes the extra distance to make genuine connections.

 3. Inability to build relationships

 The reason why businesses collect anonymous responses is the assumption that customers are more honest when their identity is hidden.
 However, customers ultimately want their feedback to be acknowledged as it affirms to them that the time and effort invested into sharing was worthwhile.
-Limiting feedback by making it anonymous sends the signal that no one will follow up with them, resulting in a lack of care – and possibly lazy feedback.
+Limiting customer feedback by making it anonymous sends the signal that no one will follow up with them, resulting in a lack of care – and possibly lazy feedback.

 In addition, a minority of customers might take advantage of the anonymous feedback system to leave inaccurate, biased ratings.
 These misleading results are impossible to address without context and will negatively affect your support teams.
 On the other hand, feedback forms that collect customer details can increase transparency while building a constructive relationship between staff and customers.